-

 4 Comments

-The WEGOHEALTH Activist 30 Day Writing Challenge Day 19 “Everyone has tough days, but how do you pull yourself out of the rut?
+“Everyone has tough days, but how do you pull yourself out of the rut?
 Maybe you blog, repeat affirmations or listen to a favorite playlist.
-Write about what tools, tips or practices you … Continue reading
+Write about what tools, tips or practices you use to lift your spirits after a rough patch.” … Continue reading

 Posted in brain injury, caregiving, coping skills, disability, Dystonia, honesty, human interest, humanity, inspirational, Inspiring, life changing, life changing events, love, motivational, musings, people, rare disorder, self, support groups, thought provoking, tindle, traumatic brain injury